 The Things We Do To Help You Look Good

 We realize you're a volunteer so the national office is here to help you.
 We don't travel to your location and there's no need for you to travel to the national office (Charlotte, NC).
-The national office prints and either mails or e-mails your newsletter to your members each month.
+The national office prints and either mail or e-mails your newsletter to your members each month.
 Included in this newsletter is a roster of your chapter's members.
 In addition, we'll produce your initial website and you'll have an opportunity to update this site with news, information, photos, board minutes, etc. In addition, we'll help you with getting the word out to your local media, along with display stands and banners to help you get the word out.